RV Tire Covers: Use Weights, Not Bungee Straps

-Redefining the Problem Before you Look for a Solution
+Redefining the Problem Before You Look for a Solution

-Being such a “baby”, if you want to call me such, I have put a lot of thought into this tire cover process and I have devised a much more humane way to install my Tire Covers.
+Being such a “baby”, if you want to call me such, I have put a lot of thought into this tire cover installation process and I have devised a much more humane way to install my Tire Covers.